Places to Go

 The Big Apple.
 The City That Never Sleeps.
 The Greatest City in the World.
 Whatever you call New York City, a visit here is sure to be one of the most memorable of your life.

-And New York City is back, with award-winning restaurants serving incredible food, world-famous attractions open and welcoming visitors, and Broadway tickets on sale (shows will reopen in September).
+And New York City is back, with award-winning restaurants serving incredible food, world-famous attractions open and welcoming visitors, and Broadway tickets on sale.
 Here, you’ll find it all, from historic landmarks like the Statue of Liberty and the Empire State Building to new icons like Moynihan Train Hall, and from bustling neighborhoods that showcase New York’s diversity of cultures to the world’s favorite museums.
 Go for a walk on the High Line, the elevated walkway with beautiful landscaping and incredible views, or head to Central Park and stare up at the skyscrapers from a grassy meadow.

 Our partners at NYCgo.com can help you plan a New York City trip that will be fun for the whole family, and you can explore things to do and places to see below.
 Come to New York City and be a part of it!